pavolkmet/StateViewController/Example/Pods/Target Support Files/Pods-Example/Pods-Example-acknowledgements.markdown

 ## StateViewController

-Copyright (c) 2017 Pavol Kmet and GoodRequest contributors (https://goodrequest.com/)
+Copyright (c) 2021 Pavol Kmeť and contributors.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal